 Fundraising Committee Chairrego@aoafllen.org

 Dennis is employed as a defense contractor at Peterson, AFB.
 He is very involved in youth athletic activities.
-He has been coaching lacrosse since 2008 and has conducted fundraising events with the Denver Outlaws and Denver Avalanche.
+Dennis has been coaching youth sports for the last 13 years and is currently a coach for the Pine Creek High School Boys Lacrosse Team as well a the booster club president.
+He has conducted fundraising events with the Denver Outlaws and Denver Avalanche.
 Dennis Rego has organized multiple groups in support of AOAFallen's fundraising goals.
 He partnered with the Air Force Academy firefighters which resulted in Angels of America's Fallen being selected as the charity for the Guns and Hoses firefighter's vs police softball tournament.
 Dennis resides in Colorado Springs, Colorado.

 Fundraising Committee Chair